hxtree/galaxyops/README.md

 ### Installing

-Instantly start a turn-key development environment by [forking the repo](https://github.com/hxtree/cats-cradle/fork) and open in Github Codespaces.
+The easiest way to start a develop environment is by [forking the repo](https://github.com/hxtree/cats-cradle/fork) and open in Github Codespaces.